NAP

 The Evidence: Black Archivists Holding Memory, an anthology exploring the archival experience across Africa and the African Diaspora.
 We understand that the global Black archival experience is a complex one and converging over time, space, and memory.
 We acknowledge and affirm archiving our stories is a cultural and political act.

-Archivists rarely share their experiences as archivists.
+Historically, Black archivists rarely shared their experiences as archivists.
 The Evidence is a platform to tell these unique and powerful stories within the context of the Black archival tradition.

 The anthology will feature archivists, artists, curators, historians, memory workers, public record keepers, scholars, and students, who will be sharing works that speak to archiving memory, agency in the archives, archival labor, combating racism in the archives, community archives and spaces, decolonizing the archives, digital archives and archiving, legacy makers, origins stories, personal testimonies, queer voices, understanding pain in the archives, women and gender in the archives.